-The structural, authorisation and ongoing regulatory requirements of the Jersey Eligible Investor Fund is similar to those for the Expert Fund, save that there is a higher threshold for qualifying as an "Eligible Investor" than as an "Expert Investor".
-Like the Expert Fund, the Eligible Investor Fund is used for non-retail schemes (including hedge funds, private equity funds and other schemes aimed at Eligible Investors) and can be established quickly and cost-effectively.
-The following applies for this type of fund.
+The structural, authorisation and ongoing regulatory requirements of the Jersey eligible investor fund is similar to those for the expert fund, save that there is a higher threshold for qualifying as an "eligible investor" compared to as an "expert investor".
+Like the expert fund, the eligible investor fund is used for non-retail schemes (including hedge funds, private equity funds and other schemes aimed at "eligible investors") and can be established quickly and cost-effectively.
+It has the following key features.

-- Must be an AIF and marketed into at least one EU/EEA country for the purposes of the AIFMD. - Eligible Investors only.
-This falls under any one of 11 categories, including an investor of USD1 million or more, investors with a net worth of more than USD10 million (excluding their principal place of residence), and those whose ordinary business or professional activity includes dealing in, managing, underwriting or giving advice on investments (same as for Notification-Only Funds, below). - Reduced requirements apply to the fund's offering document, given the sophisticated nature of investors in such funds. - Open or closed for redemptions by investors. - The regime expressly recognises that a discretionary investment manager may make investments on behalf of investors who do not qualify as Eligible Investors, provided it is satisfied that the investment is suitable for the underlying investors and they are able to bear the economic consequences of the investment. - The fund may be marketed into the EU/EEA in accordance with the AIFMD through NPPRs (and, when available, thirdcountry passporting).
+- Must be an AIF and marketed into at least one EU/EEA country for the purposes of the AIFMD. - For "eligible investors" only any one of 11 categories, including: - (a) an investor of USD1 million or more; - (b) investors with a net worth of more than USD10 million (excluding their principal place of residence); and - (c) those whose ordinary business or professional activity includes dealing in, managing, underwriting or giving advice on investments (same as for notification only funds, see below). - Reduced requirements apply to the fund's offering document, given the sophisticated nature of investors in such funds. - Open or closed for redemptions by investors. - The regime expressly recognises that a discretionary investment manager may make investments on behalf of investors who do not qualify as "eligible investors", provided it is satisfied that the investment is suitable for the underlying investors and they are able to bear the economic consequences of the investment. - The fund may be marketed into the EU/EEA in accordance with the AIFMD through the NPPR (and, when available, through third-country passporting).